strykeforce/classroom/src/swerve/swerve-software.md

 ## the `ChassisSpeeds` Class

-The `ChassisSpeeds` object represents the speeds of a robot chassis.
+The `ChassisSpeeds` class represents the speeds of a robot chassis.

 Speeds are given in meters per second.